test-point/testpoint-tap-gw/docs/tap-gw-api.rst

 **Response codes**

-* 202 Accepted - message has been queued for validation and sending
+* 200 OK - message has been queued for validation and sending
 * 400 No file was submitted.
 * 404 Endpoint doesn't exist
 * 415 Unsupported media type (it shall be multipart/form-data)